FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/README.md

                                   checking the documentation.
   --params-file FILENAME          Allows to pass a .yaml file with all the
                                   parameters the converter supports.
+  --undocumented                  Shows a log output for all undocumented
+                                  fields
   --help                          Show this message and exit.
 ```